About Bolehill Farm Cottages

 Fay grew up across the road on Melbourne Farm where her parents still run the family dairy farm.
 Fays previous life saw her working in the Food Industry as a Technical Manager yet much further down the line (little Fay) had a Saturday job at Bolehill making beds.
 Fay enjoys being back with family (especially niece, Esther) and friends as well as keeping an eye on her favourite cows on the farm (we know you shouldn't have favourites but it's so hard!).

 Dan grew up in nearby Nottingham yet spent a great deal of time in Bakewell after meeting Fay.
 With a previous career list as long as an arm and a leg, the main bulk of his time was spent working in: surveying, insurance, teaching and on the railway.
-Many useful skills learnt before taking over a site such as Bolehill which requires something of a ‘jack of all trades’ approach.
+Many useful skills learnt before taking over a site such as Bolehill which requires knowledge on a whole manner of subjects.
 Dan enjoys exploring the local area on foot, on a bike or in the pub.

 Over the road from Bolehill sits Melbourne Farm, which is where Fay grew up.